 In the next two sections, you will learn about the NumPy array and Pandas dataframe.
 After that, you will get the answer to the question “How do you convert an array to a DataFrame in Python?”
 Here will see an example of the simplest way to create a dataframe from an array.
 In the next section, on the other hand, we will get into more details about the syntax of the dataframe constructor.
 Finally, we will look at a couple of examples of converting NumPy arrays to dataframes.
-In these, last, sections you will see how to name the columns, make index, and such.
+In these, last, sections you will see how to name the columns, make an index, and such.

 Multidimensional arrays are a means of storing values in several dimensions.
 For example, an array in two dimensions can be likened to a matrix and an array in three dimensions can be likened to a cube.
 In Python, multidimensional arrays are usually created using the NumPy library.